w3c/ServiceWorker/explainer.md

 property of the `onfetch` event; but don't create state that you care about without serializing it somewhere like IndexedDB.

+This pattern should be familiar if you've developed content servers using Django, Rails, Java, Node etc. A single instance handles connections from many clients (documents in our case) but data persistance is handled by something else, typically a database.

 ### Resources vs. Navigations

 Since loading documents and apps on the web boils down to an [HTTP